-Red Rock Coulee Natural Area has an otherworldly feel to it.
-Littered with sandstone concretions, the red rocks measuring as much as 2.5 m in diameter are formed naturally via the sediments they rest upon.
-The area is popular with geologists, photographers and hikers who don’t mind a lack of formal trails.
+Red Rock Coulee Natural Area in eastern Alberta has an otherworldly feel to it.
+Littered with sandstone concretions, the red rocks measuring as much as 2.5 metres in diameter are formed naturally via the sediments they rest upon.
+The area is popular with geologists, photographers, and hikers who don’t mind a lack of formal trails.

 Red Rock Coulee is a scenic treasure – and yet it doesn’t see a lot of traffic.
 You’ll probably have the place to yourself.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 How the concretions start